kevin872/Get-AP-Daily-Video-Transcript/README.md

-# Get The Full AP Daily Video Transcript for AP Collegeboard Videos
+# Get The Full AP Daily Video Transcript for Videos Assigned on AP Collegeboard

 ## How to use
 Open AP Daily Video